github/codeql/docs/codeql/codeql-cli/analyzing-databases-with-the-codeql-cli.rst

    codeql database analyze <cpp-database> codeql/cpp-queries:codeql-suites/cpp-code-scanning.qls --format=sarifv2.1.0 --output=cpp-results.sarif --download

-This command downloads the ``codeql/cpp-queries`` CodeQL query pack, runs the analysis, and generates a file in the v2.1.0 SARIF format that is supported by all versions of GitHub.
+This command downloads the ``codeql/cpp-queries`` CodeQL query pack, runs the analysis, and generates a file in the SARIF version 2.1.0 format that is supported by all versions of GitHub.
 This file can be uploaded to GitHub by executing ``codeql github upload-results`` or the code scanning API.
 For more information, see `Analyzing a CodeQL database <https://docs.github.com/en/code-security/code-scanning/using-codeql-code-scanning-with-your-existing-ci-system/configuring-codeql-cli-in-your-ci-system#analyzing-a-codeql-database>`__ or `Code scanning API <https://docs.github.com/en/rest/reference/code-scanning>`__ in the GitHub documentation.